mui/material-ui/docs/src/pages/customization/themes.md

 ### Dark/light theme

 You can make the theme dark by setting `type` to `dark`.
-It's a single property value change.
-Internally, it's modifying the value of the following keys:
+While it's only a single property value change, internally it modifies the value of the following keys:
 - `palette.text`
 - `palette.divider`
 - `palette.background`